Documentation Index

 | Use Document Context | Include document context from vector search in responses |

-| Allow Per-Question Model Switch | When enabled, users can select a different model for individual messages via the model selector dropdown |
+| Allow Per-Question Model Switch | When enabled, users can select a report-writer model per message; for LangGraph deep agents this applies to the report phase only |

 Model Configuration Tab